emil-litwiniec/clio-library-app/README.md

 You can also obtain book ID entering search detail for a book.
 ID is the last element in the URL's path.
 ## About

-Clio is a full feature librarian app with user authorization system providing access for registered users, librarians and unregistered guests.
+Clio is a full feature librarian app with user authentication system providing access for registered users, librarians and unregistered guests.
 It consists of React client, Express Rest API and PostgreSQL DB.

 Made as a project to train my skills in constructing Rest APIs and working with relational databases.